 The SDF is a legally binding spatial framework that promotes sustainable environmental, economic and social development in a municipality.

-Municipalities are obliged to develop a Spatial Development Framework1 (SDF) which outlines the desired spatial development pattern in a municipality.
-The SDF is also accompanied by the SDF report and map.
-The SDF map is the spatial depiction of an Integrated Development Plan (IDP) and should be interpreted as the tool which integrates all sector plans.
+Municipalities are obliged to develop maps termed Spatial Development Frameworks1 (SDFs) which is a plan that outlines the desired spatial development pattern in a municipality.
+The SDF map is also accompanied by the SDF report.
+The SDF map is the spatial depiction of an Integrated Development Plan (IDP); and should be interpreted as the tool which integrates all sector plans.

-In Limpopo Province, each District has a Bioregional Plan, with the Sekhukhune BRP which is the last that is being developed.
+In Limpopo Province, each District has a Bioreginal Plan, with the Sekhukhune BRP which is the last that is being developed.
 A BSP is a municipal level version key informant on biodiversity.
 Once gazetted, the BSP or BRP becomes an official plan that has to be consulted.